BY The Bear Travelers

 The Lam Phra Phloeng Dam, which means “Creek of Fire,” was constructed in 1963.
 It has a reservoir between a creek measuring approximately 7 km long.

 Enjoy the fabulous view over the Lam Phra Phloeng Dam from Wat Pa Si Phothiyan.
-It is worth it to drive up the mountain and enjoy the stunning view of the Mountains and Dam.
-The temple houses a large golden Buddha image which is made of pieces of natural gold leaf.
-Behind the giant Buddha image, there is another smaller Buddha image known as Luang Pho Than Chai.
+Driving up the mountain and enjoying the stunning view of the Mountains and Dam is worth it.
+The temple houses a large golden Buddha image made of pieces of natural gold leaf.
+Behind the giant Buddha image is another smaller Buddha known as Luang Pho Than Chai.

-How to Visit the Lam Phra Phloeng Dam?
+How to Visit the Lam Phra Phloeng Dam in Korat?

 The Lam Phra Phloeng Dam is set across a beautiful natural landscape, a popular attraction among locals and foreign travelers.
 Following are some of the reasons to visit: